![]() |

 580 BARRAGE KNIFE

-INITIAL REPORT INITIAL REPORT - September 10, 2009 FIELD REPORT - November 15, 2009 TESTER INFORMATION
+INITIAL REPORT - September 10, 2009

 I started camping with my father at age 6 or so.
-I’ve backpacked, off and on, all of my life.
+I’ve backpacked and truck camped, off and on, all of my life.
 Even in the Marine Corps, I was in the Infantry.
 I consider myself a light weight backpacker with an average dry pack weight of 10 to 15 pounds (4.5 to 7 kg), depending on the season and terrain.
 I backpack year round.
 Most of my trips are 2 to 5 days long and in Utah.
 I also, from time to time, take much longer trips lasting one to two months or more.
 These trips are usually on the Appalachian Trail or the Pacific Crest Trail.
 PRODUCT INFORMATION & SPECIFICATIONS

 Manufacturer: